 Top tip: It’s good practice to put aside 30% of everything you earn.
 Consider setting up a separate bank account for this so you know the money is there to pay for tax, National Insurance and VAT when you need it.

-When you set up as a sole trader, you will need to let HMRC know within three months.
+When you set up as a sole trader, you need to let HMRC know.

-You will be able to claim the VAT back on everything you buy for the business, which will be advantageous if the nature of your business is buying stock and selling it on – for example someone who makes crafts for the home or a plumber who is frequently fitting parts in appliances.
+You’ll be able to claim the VAT back on everything you buy for the business, which will be advantageous if the nature of your business is buying stock and selling it on.

 In the Flat Rate scheme, you charge your customers at the standard rate of VAT and pay the money back to HMRC at a lower rate, depending on the nature of your business.